 Introduction

-My belief is that over 90% of regular Americans would be willing to seriously consider most of these ideas.
+Most Americans are willing to consider many of these ideas.
 Per Article V, it only takes 2/3 (66%) of both houses of Congress to begin the amendment process.
 While some are controversial and would stimulate passionate, involved debates, the below ideas are good starting points for constitutional amendments.

 1. The procedural amendments deal with the functions and rules of government, like the setting of term limits or who can vote.
 They tend to be less controversial, and are placed first for that reason.